 - Ownership – The asset ownership is transferred from the lessor to the lessee by the end of the lease term.

-- Bargain option – The lessee has an option to bargain the price of assets to less than its current market value to buy the asset.
+- Bargain option – The lessee has the option to bargain the price of assets to less than its current market value to buy the asset.

 - Lease term – During the lease period, the asset should have at least 75% of its useful life remaining, or the lease is non-cancellable during that period.

-- Present value – The present value of the minimum lease payments should be at least 90% of the asset value at the starting of the lease period.
+- Present value – The present value of the minimum lease payments should be at least 90% of the asset value at the start of the lease period.

-- Operating Lease – If none of the requirements of capital lease met, then the contract is qualified as an operating lease.
+- Operating Lease – If none of the requirements of a capital lease are met, then the contract is qualified as an operating lease.

-Difference between a capital lease and an operating lease
+Difference between a capital lease vs operating lease